mikehouse/iOS-Tricks/Tips and Tricks/04. iOS image (UIImage, CGImage, CIImage) best practices/README.md

 byteCounter.string(fromByteCount: Int64(cgImage.bytesPerRow * cgImage.height))
 ```

-gives us `24,3 MB` result, that seems isn't what we expect, we expect ~9.7 mb.
+gives us `24,3 MB` result, that seems isn't what we expect, we expect ~9.5 mb.
 We used `cgImage.height` that is image's height in pixels, as we know iPhone screen uses pixel per point value, may be if use this instead of pixels we will get right result.

 ```swift
 byteCounter.string(fromByteCount: Int64(cgImage.bytesPerRow * cgImage.height / Int(UIScreen.main.scale)))
 ```

-we getting `12,1 mb` that is a bit closer to our math `9.7 mb`, but still not the same.
+we getting `12,1 mb` that is a bit closer to our math `9.5 mb`, but still not the same.
 Answers from [stackoverflow.com](https://stackoverflow.com/a/9076993/3614746) suggest to use `UIImage.jpegData(compressionQuality:)` method.
 Let's check it out

 ```swift
 byteCounter.string(fromByteCount: Int64(image.jpegData(compressionQuality: 1)!.count))
 ```

 and the result is `~9,3 mb`, seems what we wanted.
 What we can say after this is the size of UIImageView does nothing with image memory footprint, even if change size of UIImageVew to 10x10 pt the image still will consume its full uncompressed size.
-Also image size on disk and rendered on a screen is not the same because the image file on disk is in compressed state, UI have to decopress it to display it first.
+Also image sizes on disk and rendered on a screen are not the same because the image file on disk is in compressed state, UI have to decopress it to display it first.

 Okay, we have only one image that consumes 9 mb of memory - not a big deal.
 But what will occur if we have UICollectionView with a lot of small cells with images in it ?
 It will consume a lot of memory be sure.
 Even Apple has spoken about this issue at its [WWDC 2018](https://developer.apple.com/videos/play/wwdc2018/219/) conference.
 What Apple recommends is to use image downsampling technic.
 They even provided a source code for